Two-parameter counter-diabatic driving in quantum annealing: Discussion and conclusion

 \section{Discussion and conclusion}

-We have proposed and tested a method to find an efficient local CD Hamiltonian that outperforms its original adiabatic computing and single-parameter approximate CD counterparts with respect to enhanced final ground state fidelity and reduced residual energy as well as time to solution.
-The method introduces an additional term in the adiabatic gauge potential by taking advantage of the degree of freedom of choosing the strength of the time-dependent transverse magnetic field.
-The CD Hamiltonian in this approach is local and can be expressed, after a rotation in spin space, just in terms of the usual transverse-field Ising model but with unconventional diabatic control of field strengths.
-It may thus be implemented in quantum annealing devices on various platforms more easily than other approaches, which introduce more involved terms into the Hamiltonian such as two-body $\sigma_i^x \sigma_j^x$ interactions, for the goal of performance improvement.
+We have proposed and tested a method to find an efficient local CD Hamiltonian that outperforms its traditional quantum annealing and single-parameter approximate CD counterparts with respect to enhanced final ground-state fidelity and reduced residual energy as well as time-to-solution.
+The method introduces an additional term in the adiabatic gauge potential by taking advantage of the degree of freedom of choosing a time-dependent transverse magnetic field strength.
+This two-parameter local CD approach generalizes the existing method of single-parameter CD driving by expanding the search space of optimal parameters by introducing a second controllable driving function $\gamma(t)$.
+The corresponding CD Hamiltonian in this approach is local and can be expressed, after a rotation in spin space, just in terms of the usual transverse-field Ising model but with unconventional diabatic control of the magnetic field strengths.
+For the goal of performance improvement, the latter may thus be implemented in current quantum annealing devices on various platforms considerably more easily than other approaches, which introduce more involved terms into the Hamiltonian such as two-body $\sigma_i^x \sigma_j^x$ interactions.